com-480-data-visualization/com-480-project-vizkhalifa/README.md

 The right panel shows the per-capita version.
 ![top_outlows_f_minus_m](../assets/figures/2010_f_minus_m_outflow_15_largest_sum.png "Top 15 countries with more women than men outflowing")

+We can see that there is a majority of Syrian _women_ fleeing the country.

 Now let's look at the opposite, i.e. the countries with the largest difference between women and men outflows, where men are more numerous.
 ![top_outlows_m_minus_f](../assets/figures/2010_m_minus_f_outflow_15_largest_sum.png "Top 15 countries with more men than women outflowing")

+In the normalized plot, we note that Armenia stands well out from other countries with respect to its larger number of men outflowing than women.
+Most of the emigration from Armenia is directed towards Russia and the much larger proportion of men seems to have cultural roots ([articles about this](https://www.univie.ac.at/alumni.ksa/wp-content/uploads/ASSA-SN-2017-01_Migration-and-its-impact-on-Armenia.pdf))

 ### Related work